 – “Being Burmese”: Anti-Muslim Violence and Burma’s Modern-Day Frontiers by Francis Wade.

-I have been threatening to dive into a massive set of posts about Burma, and having since spent time exploring the beautiful ruins of Angkor in Cambodia, visiting friends in Chiang Mai and then taking pictures and closely following redshirt political protests here in Bangkok, I am finally ready to get started with a ‘before you go’ guide to Myanmar, one of my crash course posts.
+I have been threatening to dive into a massive set of posts about Myanmar, and having since spent time exploring the beautiful ruins of Angkor in Cambodia, visiting friends in Chiang Mai and then taking pictures and closely following redshirt political protests here in Bangkok, I am finally ready to get started with a ‘before you go’ guide to Myanmar, one of my crash course posts.

 While I’ve set forth some practical tips below, the most salient advice I have can be whittled down to the following: keep an open mind, even when that seems counter intuitive to you.
 These are the quirky, non-linear excursions that lead you to some of the more fulfilling and fascinating times in Burma.
 Though I realized this fact quite early on in my trip, it wasn’t until Mandalay that I had solid proof: having left my Blackberry in Yangon – with no cell network, I figured I did not need it – I realized I had no alarm clock.
 And with sporadic electricity, something battery-related was required.
 At Mandalay’s night market, I picked up this gem of a clock for $1 (1,000 Kyat):